 Since the beginning of the war, the British Socialist Party (BSP) had packed a serious anti-war message; they’d also showed no small support for the Germans.
 After the war ended the BSP evolved into a more volatile revolutionary socialist organization, eventually merging with the Communist Party of Great Britain in August 1920.
 Active duty within trade unions and strikes became routine.

 The organization’s conference in Blackpool in 1913 attracted more than a 100 delegates.
 Lenin himself was aware of the event, worrying that the party’s newly emerging leader, Henry Mayers Hyndman, was increasingly supportive of British military intervention.
-And whilst this became something of a moot point among more radical members of the group, the BSP Annual Conference in Leeds at the time of the French Mutiny in April and the British-Australian riots at Etaples in August 1917, was all the proof that Cummings and the Security Service needed to suspect that British and French Pacifist organizations may have played a part.
+And whilst this became something of a moot point among more radical members of the group, the BSP Annual Conference in Leeds at the time of the French Mutiny in April and the British-New Zealand riots at Etaples in September 1917, was all the proof that Cummings and the Security Service needed to suspect that British and French Pacifist organizations may have played a part.
 The idea that the military riots were spontaneous, and not communist in nature was rejected outright.
 Speculation and rumour can’t have been helped by the fact that the area in which some of the deserters were taking refuge was popular among Europe’s artists and intellectuals.
 Fabian Socialists like HG Wells and Amber Reeves had both eloped here.

 Even if Toplis had been nothing more than a skilled and arrogant chancer it would be reason enough for someone like Woodhall to be suspicious.
 As head of counter-espionage in the Boulogne area and irrespective of any other crimes the ‘Military Ishmael’ may have committed, Toplis would have been on his radar.
 It also seems reasonable to assume that the military top-brass would much prefer passing off the mutinous incidents as the work of hostile forces – Bolsheviks, or otherwise.
 If it didn’t, the military would have some serious explaining to do.
 Recasting this impudent working-class villain as an accomplished spy and professional saboteur would certainly go down better with the Home Office.
 Explaining it as the result of a catalogue of military failures, including serial failures to either inspire or contain the troops, was likely to end several promising careers.